hebcal/hebcal-js/README.md

 `date`, if provided, can be a `Hebcal.HDate` or a Gregorian `Date`.
 If undefined, defaults to the current date.

 `il`, if provided, should be a Boolean whether or not you are in Israel.
 If undefined, defaults to the value of `Hebcal.holidays.Event.isIL`.
+As of v2.2.0, `il` defaults to the `il` property of `date`.

 #### `Hebcal.holidays.Event.prototype.masks()`